lists

 the test passes

-• I want to see what happens when I try to count an item that is not in the list
+• I want to see what happens when I try to count something that is not in the list

 the terminal shows AssertionError